pprahul/Vital-SEP/README.md

 From each set choose the best performing model M<sub>p</sub>3<sup>*</sup>, M<sub>p</sub>4<sup>*</sup>, M<sub>p</sub>5<sup>*</sup>, M<sub>p</sub>6<sup>*</sup>.
 Run these on Patient_vitals to compute the sepsis probabilities.

 Output: The maximum of the four sepsis probabilities and the corresponding lead time resulting from the above computation

-### Trained Models
-Pre-trained XGBoost models for different lead times of prediction ranging from 3 hour to 6 hours is provided for use at [our github repository](https://github.com/pprahul/Tele-SEP/tree/main/trained-models/XGBoost)